First Baptist Church (1833 - Present)

 Among the first pastors of the church was Rev. William Robertson, one of the pioneer preachers of this section of the country.
 During his pastorate it is found the first record of a stated salary for the pastor, $25.00 for one year!!
 The church commended themselves very highly for being able to do so much.

 In 1846, A. G. Byler, an attorney, donated one acre of ground lying near the south line of the town of Boonsborough (present day California) to the church.
 On the southeast corner of this lot was erected a church building, a frame structure facing the north.
 This building continued as a place of worship for the congregation until the beginning of the Civil War.
-During this time, the congregation consisted mainly of L. L. Wood, father of the late L. F. Wood, and six women, Sarah Wood, wife of L. L. Wood, Mrs. Brown, Mrs. Bantrup, Mrs. Sprouce, Mrs. Ross, and Mrs. Eldred.
+During the 1860s and part of the 1870s, the congregation consisted mainly of L. L. Wood and six women: Sarah Wood, wife of L. L. Wood, Mrs. Brown, Mrs. Bantrup, Mrs. Sprouce, Mrs. Ross, and Mrs. Eldred.

 According to a history written for the 1933 centennial of the church, no one now living recalls having worshipped in this building and only two of the present (1933) members, George Dale and W. Joe Allee, recall ever seeing it.

 For some time during which services were held in this building, the late Rev. Nick Allee, who was just entering the ministry, served as both pastor and janitor.
-At the beginning of the Civil War services were discontinued and the building became dilapidated, the congregation scattered and for some years no work was done.
+At the beginning of the Civil War services were discontinued and the building became dilapidated, the congregation scattered.

 About 1877 Bro.
 L. L. Wood and his wife, Sarah, began to gather the remainder of the Baptist circle and hold services again.
 Soon the need for a place of worship was seen and it appeared there were not enough male members of the congregation to form a building committee, so John L. Allee, who was a deacon at the time in Mt.
 Pleasant Baptist Church, was persuaded to place his membership in this church in order that a building committee of men might be formed.
 This committee consisted of Rev. Nick Allee, chairman, L. L. Wood, and John L. Allee.